-- a) Credit risk
+- Credit risk

-- b) Liquidity risk
+- Liquidity risk b)

 - Market risk

-a) Credit Risk
+Credit Risk

 Credit risk is the risk that counter party will not meet its obligations under a financial instruments or customer contract leading to a financial loss.
 The Company is exposed to credit risk from its operating activities (primarily trade receivables) and from its financing activities including deposits with banks and financial institutions, investments, foreign exchange transactions and other financial instruments.